department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/IA-tree-test-analysis.md

 * Leverage Help and resources for important topics like this.
 * Consider tying eligibility to VA health summary.

 **Task 8: You need to go to the dentist.
-How would you find out what coverage you qualify for?**
+How would you find out what coverage you qualify for?**<br>
 24% success, 73% directness

 Besides answers we defined as success: